NWSF Information

 Sponsored by the Chippewa Valley Astronomical Society (CVAS).

-Online NWSF registration and apparel order form.
+Online NWSF registration order form (registration open 6/1/26)

-Mail in NWSF registration form.
+Mail in NWSF registration form

 Please consider registering online to ensure we receive your registration before the event.
 Thank you!

-Adults (13 and over) $95 (if received on or before 8/4/2023), $105 after 8/4/2023.
+Adults (13 and over) Est $115* (if received on or before 08/28/2026), Est $125* after 8/28/2026.

-Students (5 through 12) $75
+Students (5 through 12) Est $95*

 Child (under 5) No charge

 Join a gathering of amateur astronomers from five states for observing, camaraderie, food, and astronomical presentations.
-A large field in front of the observatory to set up for observing.
+A large field in front of the observatory is set up for observing.
 The skies are quite dark.
 Limited AC power is available for the observing field.

 A swap fest is held late Saturday afternoon.
 Bring whatever astronomy gear you’d like to sell or swap.

 There is a drawing for door prizes following the Saturday dinner (must be present to win).
-Door prizes donated by the following organizations (click on the image to visit the site):

 Saturday also offers an on-your-own activity to visit the Eau Claire Planet Walk in downtown Eau Claire at Phoenix Park.
 An excellent Farmer’s Market at the park runs until 1 pm.

-In an effort to maximize NWSF attendees’ observing experience, the observatory will not be open to the general public on Saturday night as it has in past years during NWSF.
+To maximize NWSF attendees’ observing experience, the observatory will not be open to the general public on Saturday night as it has in past years during NWSF.

 Beaver Creek Reserve has a strict pet policy: “In the interest of health and safety of all our visitors and wildlife, pets are not allowed on the Reserve.”
 Please leave your pets at home.

-Please let us know if you have any other special needs before NWSF and we’ll do our best to accommodate them.
+Please let us know if you have any other special needs before NWSF, and we’ll do our best to accommodate them.
 If you have a certain dietary requirement, you are welcome to use the refrigerator/freezer and kitchen in the main lodge to store and prepare your own meals.

 Registration fee includes BCR camp fees (camping, bunkhouse, or cabin accommodations – see photos below), Friday midnight snacks, Saturday brunch, Saturday dinner, Saturday midnight snacks, and Sunday breakfast.

-The east and west bunkhouses in Cedar Lodge will be a shared space, you are welcome to grab a bunk.
+The east and west bunkhouses in Cedar Lodge will be a shared space; you are welcome to grab a bunk.

-- Cedar Lodge – private room 1 (Reserved – JS)
+• Cedar Lodge – private room 1

-- Cedar Lodge – private room 2 (Reserved – JH)
+• Cedar Lodge – private room 2

-- Pine Cabin (Available)
+• Pine Cabin

-- Birch Cabin (Available)
+• Birch Cabin

 Tents and small campers may be set up along the edges of the observing field or in other open areas on the BCR grounds.
 There is a very limited amount of room for larger RVs – please let us know if you are bringing an RV.
 There are no RV electrical hookups.